 Nixon, typically consumed with fear and paranoia, found some solace in having Trammell incarcerated so he could not assist the Wallace campaign or expose any information about the assassination attempts.

-Still recovering from his life threatening wounds, Seymore set his sights on documenting the events that landed him in prison on bogus charges.
-With the help of his son, Warren, they secretly managed to get his manuscript out of the prison.
+Still recovering from his life threatening wounds, Seymore set his sights on documenting the events that landed him in the Maxwell Air Force Base prison on bogus charges.
+With the help of his son, Warren Trammell, they secretly managed to get his memoirs out of the prison.

 Every few days, Seymore was able to type 15 to 20 pages at a time.
 He instructed his son to bring a newspaper when he came to visit.
 Seymore would slip the typed pages in the newspaper for Warren to sneak out so the prison guards wouldn’t find them in his cell.